Ralph Barker: Life and career

 Born in Feltham, he was educated at Hounslow College, and on leaving school joined the Sporting Life in 1934.
 Subsequently, he went into banking.
 He had started writing, and several of his sketches were used in West End revues.

 Following the outbreak of World War II, in 1940 he joined the RAF as a wireless operator and air gunner.
 He flew with Nos.
 47 and 39 squadrons on torpedo missions against Axis ships bringing supplies to Rommel's forces in the Western Desert in North Africa.
 These missions, from bases in Malta and North Africa, led to heavy losses amongst the Bristol Beaufort aircraft carrying them out.
 Barker's time in this theatre of war was ended by a crash in which his pilot and navigator died.
 He returned to Britain, and switched to flying transport aircraft.
 He completed two thousand flying hours before he was demobilised in 1946.

 He briefly went back to banking, before going into civil aviation as a radio operator.
 At the end of 1948, he rejoined the RAF and went to Germany as a public relations officer in connection with the Berlin Airlift.
 He spent two years in service broadcasting at BFN Hamburg.
 He was then posted to the Air Ministry to work on official war narratives.

 His first book, Down in the Drink, was published in 1955, the first of many on the subject of military aviation.
 Barker left the RAF in 1961 to write full-time.
 He was a frequent contributor of feature articles to the Sunday Express.

 He turned to cricket writing in 1964, with Ten Great Innings.
 John Arlott, reviewing Ten Great Bowlers, its follow-up, described Barker as "a master of the reconstruction of past cricket matches".
 His most substantial book on cricket is a history of Tests between England and Australia, published in 1969, which included a report of every match and a summary of each series.
 The statistics were provided by Irving Rosenwater.
 The cricket historian David Frith said that his most significant contribution to cricket might have been his research into the death in 1912 of the former England fast bowler Tom Richardson, which proved that the rumours that he had committed suicide were untrue.

 Barker played regularly for the RAF's cricket club, the Adastrians, and subsequently for several clubs in Surrey, including West Surrey, whom he captained for a number of years.

-Barker was married to performer Diana Darvey from 1995 until her death on 11 April 2000.
+Barker was married to performer Diana Darvey from 1995 until her death on 11 April 2000, after a fall at their home.
 Barker died on 16 May 2011, aged 93.